Skip to main content

 Testing the Bridegroom’s Strength - The Sheep Neck Challenge

 The sheep neck challenge is a traditional test where the groom must break a cooked sheep neck with his hands, though bridesmaids secretly insert willow sticks or iron rods to test his cleverness and observation skills.
-This 30-minute challenge occurs in 60% of rural weddings, particularly in the Erdos region.
+This challenge occurs primarily in rural weddings, particularly in the Erdos region.

 Challenge specifications: